Luxury family home interior design in Bali featuring enclosed climate-controlled living space

 Japandi

 This merges the warm, minimalist, and highly functional aspects of Japanese design with Scandinavian functionality.
 For a family home, Japandi is exceptional because it focuses heavily on hidden, built-in storage to maintain visual tranquility.
-The use of light oak or teak woods, creamy neutral tones, and low-profile furniture makes the space feel incredibly clean, uplifting, and easy to maintain on a daily basis.
+Light oak or teak, creamy neutral tones, and low-profile furniture make the space feel clean and uplifting.
+The combination is also straightforward to maintain on a daily basis.

 Wabi-Sabi — Designing for Imperfection